npge/npge/README.md

 ## Changelog

+ - **Version 0.5.5**.
+Improvements.
+    - Improve logs produced by Prepare and MakePangenome.
+    - New output: pangenome/fragments.tsv.
+    - Embed lua-npge.
+    - MakePangenome: stop iterations if changes are small.
+    - Parse fragment IDs produced by lua-npge.
+    - GUI: prevent qnpge from printing -1 for fragment end.
+    - Pass info about AC to PostProcessing.
+    - Windows: add icon to .exe files.
+    - Doc: add texts about compare-pangenomes.
+    - Several improvements and bugfixes of build and deploy.

  - **Version 0.5.4**.
 Compatibility with Debian Squeeze.
     Starting with this version, Linux tarballs are built in Debian Squeeze machine to produce a binary compatible with